 This project aims to advance plasmonically enhanced hot-electron technologies to develop the next generation of low-cost, spectrally tuneable photodetectors with sub-wavelength pixels.
 We will exploit the tuneable absorption of metal nanoparticles to design and simulate hot electron devices with narrowband and wavelength selective absorption spectra.
 In particular, we will exploit interference effects between different types of optical resonances to precisely control the wavelength and bandwidth of the absorbed light.

-- Use COMSOL Multiphysics software to simulate optical absorption in plasmonically enhanced hot-electron photodiode geometries.
+- Use GDCalc to simulate optical absorption in plasmonically enhanced hot-electron photodiode geometries.

 - Systematically investigate the effect of changing the size and shape of metal nanostructures on the absorption spectra.

 - Study the interaction of plasmonic resonances with cavity resonances to produce narrowband absorption spectra

 - Ultimate you will attempt to design and demonstrate ultra-small RGB pixels for Photodetection